jboss-fuse/quickstarts/sap-idoclist-destination-standalone/README.md

 Configuring the ALE Subsystem
 -----------------------------

-To send IDocs from your SAP system to the quick start's route, you must first configure the Application Linking Enabling (ALE) subsystem in your SAP system:
+To send IDocs from the quick start's route to your SAP system you must first configure the Application Linking Enabling (ALE) subsystem in your SAP system:

 1. Using the SAP GUI, run transaction `SALE`, the ALE Implementation Guide.
 2. Ensure that Logical Systems for the quick start and your SAP client have been defined: